numlinalg/RLinearAlgebra.jl/docs/src/manual/introduction.md

 matrix/linear system and watch RLinearAlgebra.jl do the rest.
 Behind the scenes it calls all the  `complete_[technique]` functions that will generate recipe data structures that have all the necessary preparations (preallocations) for handling your proposed task.
-Then once the preparations are done, RLinearAlgebra resolves your problem according to its designed recipes.
+Then once the preparations are done, RLinearAlgebra follows its designed recipes to cook-up a solution to your problem.

-With this analogy of how RLinearAlgebra.jl works, the next two sections provide an overview over the two key data structures in RLinearAlgebra.jl, the **technique** structures, your ingredients, and the **recipe** structures, what RLinearAlgebra.jl creates to perform your task.
+With this analogy of how RLinearAlgebra.jl works, the next two sections provide an overview over the two key data structures in RLinearAlgebra.jl, the **technique** structures (your ingredients) and the **recipe** structures (what RLinearAlgebra.jl creates to perform your task).

 ### The Technique Types (The Ingredients)
 With an understanding of the basic structures in the library, one may wonder, what types of techniques are there?
-First, there are the techniques for solving the linear system, `Solvers` and techniques for forming a low-rank approximation to a matrix, `Approximators`.
-Both `Solvers` and `Approximators` achieve speedups by working on compressed forms (often known as sketched or sampled) of the linear system, techniques that compress the linear system are known as `Compressors`.
+First, there are the techniques for solving the linear system, `Solvers`, and techniques for forming a low-rank approximation to a matrix, `Approximators`.
+Both `Solvers` and `Approximators` achieve speedups by working on compressed forms (often known as sketched or sampled) of the linear system or matrix, techniques that compress the linear system are known as `Compressors`.
 Aside from these global techniques, there are also techniques that are specific to `Solvers`, which include:

 1. `SubSolvers`, techniques that solve the inner (compressed) linear system.
 2. `Loggers`, techniques that log information and determine whether a stopping criterion has